Spanish and Greek concerns peg back European shares

 starting with a 300 million euro payment on June 5.

-If no deal is reached with the EU/IMF for new loans to be
+If no deal is reached within EU/IMF for new loans to be

 disbursed to Athens, Greece is likely to default on the IMF loan